vmthunder/spec/cachegroup.rst

 https://blueprints.launchpad.net/nova/+spec/add-cachegroup-support

-Cache is necessary when we do read-write with conventional hard disk drive (HDD) or remote storage servers.
-We can use SSD as cache of HDD or local disk as cache of remote volume.
-We propose to add cache support in nova to make use of local storage in compute node.
+Local cache is desirable when we do read/write with remote storage servers.
+For example, we can use local disks as cache for remote volumes.
+We propose to add cache support in nova to make use of local storage of the compute nodes.

 Problem description
 ===================

-Currently, there is no general cache support for block device in nova.
-Data is stored in volumes of cinder servers and attached to compute nodes.
-To take full advantage of local storage devices (HDDs and SSDs) of the compute nodes, we can cache data on them.
-Thus, compute nodes can access data in local cache before send I/O requests to servers.
+Currently, there is no general cache support for block device in nova, and data is stored in the cinder server volumes which are attached to the compute nodes.
+We propose to cache data on local storage devices (HDDs and SSDs) of the compute nodes, so that they can access data in their local cache instead of in the remote cinder servers.
 To achieve this goal, there are some challenges.

 1. Since compute nodes dynamically attach and release volumes from servers, the cache scheme must support dynamically changing configurations, which